dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](raycast.png)

 9. **Use Presets** </br>
-Starting from Unity 2018, use presets for as many common components as possible.
+Starting with Unity 2018, use presets for as many common components as possible.
 Components like Text, Shadow or Outline could be good candidates for having consistent values.

  10. **Avoid Best Fit** </br>
- If using Unity UI, avoid using Best Fit functionality because it is bad both in terms of design practices (limited number of font sizes rule) and perfomance.
+ If using Unity UI, avoid using Best Fit functionality because it is bad both in terms of design practices (limited number of font sizes rule) and performance.
 You can find more information on why you should avoid Best Fit [here](https://unity3d.com/ru/learn/tutorials/topics/best-practices/optimizing-ui-controls).

 11. **Use TextMesh Pro component instead of Text** </br>
 Because of a Signed Distance Field rendering pipeline, TextMesh Pro could be a very good substitution to a Text component if you are looking for a quality text renders for your project.
-Textmesh Pro uses the same rebuild rules, so optimization consideration is still necessary.
+TextMesh Pro uses the same rebuild rules, so optimization consideration is still necessary.

 12. **Do not use textures when they are not needed** </br>
 For the UI elements that could be build from white rectangles, do not use any textures, use Image component with an empty source instead. ![Alt](empty_image.png)